passport/www.passportjs.org/books/tutorials/google/state.md

 }));
 ```

-Now that the app has session support, we are ready to handle the [redirect back
+Now that the app has session support, the next step is to handle the [redirect
-to our app](../redirect-back/).
+back](../redirect-back/) from Google to the app.